jimriddle1/sweater_weather/README.md

 **Road Trip Info**

-- This endpoint creates a road trip given an origin and a destination for a user
+- This endpoint consumes data returned from MapquestDirections and OpenWeather, and returns future weather of a given destination.

 ``` ruby